Every Child Matters

 We are very committed to the School/Parent partnership and its proven impact on pupil learning.
 Parents will receive a pack of information at the beginning of each topic which includes a book list, glossary, a list of home learning projects for self-directed topic homework and a knowledge organiser, outlining what will be taught and assessed.
 At the end of each half term, pupils log what they have learnt, as well as anything they would like to find out, and we assess their knowledge and understanding of each topic.

-When girls start at Old Palace Preparatory, they will be put in one of the four Old Palace Houses:
+When girls start at the Pre or Prep School, they will be put in one of the Four Old Palace Houses:

 These are like an extended family.
 At lunchtime, rather than eating with their classmates, girls sit at their house table.
 This ensures they mix across the different year groups and it is where firm friendships are formed between younger and older pupils.
 This extends to Sports Day, where the four houses compete against each other in good-natured, but none-the-less competitive races in front of family and friends.

 ‘We place a particular emphasis on kindness and good manners.’